qcbit/resume-ats/backend/services/analyzer-scorer-openai/README.md

 1.  **Build the Docker Image:** (Use the main backend Makefile)
     ```bash
     # From the backend directory
-    make build-match-scorer-openai
+    make build-analyzer-scorer-openai
     ```
 3.  **Deploy to Kubernetes:** (Use the main backend Makefile)
     ```bash
     # From the backend directory
-    make deploy-match-scorer-openai
+    make deploy-analyzer-scorer-openai
     ```
-    This uses the `backend/deployment/dev/match-scorer-openai.yaml` deployment file, which references the `openai-api-key`.
+    This uses the `backend/deployment/dev/analyzer-scorer-openai.yaml` deployment file, which references the `openai-api-key`.

 ## Notes